Alexandercofa/RegentOfRigel/modding notes.md

 #### `planetary-shield="<number>"`
 TODO: confirm order that planetary shields are built in.

 Planets will try and build the technology with the highest `planetary-shield` value using their planetary defense spending.
-The `cost` attribute of this technology will refer to the cost that the planet must pay to develop the tech.
+The `cost` attribute of this technology will refer to the cost that the planet must pay to develop the shield.

+TODO: check whether previous shields reduce the cost of later ones.

 #### `max-travel-distance="<number>"`
 The value of this attribute defines the maximum distance that ships can travel from their systems on the world map.